Image Source: www.stockunlimited.com

 Step 4: Create Branding Materials

-Once you start networking with people after layoff or start applying for fresh job opportunities, everyone will ask for your resume.
-Create a string brand that is you through a smart and effective LinkedIn Profile.
+Once you start networking with people after a layoff or apply for fresh job opportunities, everyone will ask for your resume.
+Create a strong brand about yourself with an effective LinkedIn Profile.

-Taking enough time to update the credentials when asked for resume will create a poor brand image of you.
-While updating the resume just do critical analysis just do a critical analysis of the entire portfolio and keep in mind few points like:
+Taking enough time to update the credentials when asked for a resume will create a poor brand image of you.
+While updating the resume, do a critical analysis of the entire portfolio and keep in mind a few points:

 - Is my resume readable?

-- Does it have a concise and entire career’s summary?
+- Does it have a concise and entire career summary?

-- Does it have bullet points indicating your education, work, technical skills along with the awards etc.?
+- Does it have bullet points indicating your education, work, technical skills, awards, etc.?

 - Can you figure out as a layman your area of expertise?